martagarcia07/custom-map/README.md

 Custom Map Componet for CARTO
 	The component will let users change as many attributes of a data layer as possible (for example the fill and stroke of the geometries, the size, etc.).
 The data layer should be refreshed when any change happens.

+	...
+	The user may drag the map, zoom it in and out.
+When a point is clicked the map will zoom to fit the point as well if a country border is clicked it will zoom to a scale that fits the country.
+If another click event happens the map will zoom out.

 Usage